particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS version page 2024-08-12

+There is a new [Device OS version listing](/reference/device-os/versions/) page that shows the release state of the releases and has various controls for filtering.
+You can also view the release notes, and the SKUs are compatible with any version.

 ### Modifying a public library 2024-08-12

 Added information on modifying a public library to the [library guide](/getting-started/device-os/firmware-libraries/#modifying-a-public-library).